 - At least a year behind in reading

 - No significant behavioral or emotional issues that would impact tutoring

 - Good attendance at school

-Augustine tutors are typically matched with first- or second-graders at our partner-schools.
-If you are interested in having your child work with an Augustine tutor please speak with your child’s teacher.
+ALP Tutors are typically matched with first- or second-graders at our partner-schools.
+If you are interested in having your child work with an ALP Tutor please speak with your child’s teacher.